krukow/agile-2015-samples/README.md

 # Calabash 2.0
 The tests use a pre-release of Calabash 2.0 which will ship a final 2.0 very soon.
 Once 2.0 is shipped, you'll just install it by running a curl command described here: [https://github.com/calabash/install](https://github.com/calabash/install).

-Right now, just install from source: [https://github.com/calabash/calabash](calabash/calabash) (follow the instructions there) or you can install a non-published prerelease by running `gem install --local calabash-1.9.9.pre3.gem` from the main directory in this repo.
+Right now, just install from prerelease: by running `gem install calabash --pre` from the main directory in this repo.

 ## Scaffold a project
 The end result is present in the `calabash-sample` directory.
 Here is how we got there.